Command Center

 Center Panel#

-The execution chat interface showing:
+The task chat interface showing:

 - Message stream — Real-time display of agent responses, tool calls, and diffs